keithasaurus/koda-validate/README.md

 Comparing Koda Validate and Pydantic is not exactly apples-to-apples, since Koda Validate is more narrowly aimed at _just_ validation -- Pydantic has a lot of other bells and whistles.
 Nonetheless, this is one of the most common questions, there are a number of noteworthy differences:
+- **Koda Validate treats validation explicitly.** It does not coerce types or mutate values in surprising ways.
 - **Koda Validate treats validation as part of normal control flow.** It does not raise exceptions for invalid data.
-- **Koda Validate treats validation explicitly.** It does not coerce types or mutate values in surprising ways.
+- **Koda Validate is built around a simple, composable definition of what validation is.**
 - **Koda Validate is fully asyncio-compatible.**
-- **Koda Validate requires no plugins for mypy compatibility.**
-- **Koda Validate tends to be faster.** In common synchronous use cases covered in the `bench` folder, Koda Validate is roughly 2x - 12x faster than Pydantic.
+- **Koda Validate is faster.** In common synchronous use cases covered in the `bench` folder, Koda Validate is roughly 1.5x - 12x faster than Pydantic.
 You will see differences on different versions of Python (Python3.8 tends to show the least difference) and different systems.
 You can run the suite on your system with `python -m bench.run`. **Disclaimer that the benchmark suite is _not_ extensive.**
 - **Koda Validate is pure Python.**
 - **Koda Validate is intended to empower validator documentation.** You can easily produce things like API schemas from `Validator`s, `Predicate`s, and `Processor`s
+- **Koda Validate requires no plugins for mypy compatibility.**
 - **Pydantic has a large, mature ecosystem** Lots of documentation, lots of searchable info on the web.
 - **Pydantic focuses on having a familiar, dataclass-like syntax.**
 - **Pydantic has a lot of features Koda Validate does not.** Plugins, ORM tie-ins, etc. There will probably never be